betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 You then have 15s in which to get ready.
 When ready, shake the frame at a rate exceeding 350 deg/s to start recording data for the calibration process itself.

 When the movement threshold is reached, the LED on the FC goes solid, and the beeper plays a fast 7-beep pattern.
-You then move the quad around in 3D space so that every axis, at some point in the next 30s, points directly into and out of the field.
+You then move the quad around in 3D space to collect a spherical data spread over the next 30s.

 If you don't achieve the movement threshold, the LED on the FC just keeps blinking regularly, and after 15s you'll get a 'failure' beep of two long beeps.